 when the modes are different.
 Figure 12 lists the different

 compiled syntax for a deference operation (* x) for the com- piler implementation (CBOX, stands for CHECKEDCBOX) and formalism (CORE, stands for CORECHKCBOX).
-The columns represent different pointer modes and the rows represent context modes.
+The columns represent different pointer modes, and the rows represent context modes.
 For example, when we have a t-mode pointer in a c-mode region, we compile a def- erence operation to the sandbox pointer access function (sand_get(x)) accessing the data in the CHECKEDCBOX implementation.
-In CORECHKCBOX, we create a new def- erence data-structure on top of the existing * x operation (in LLVM): *(m, x). if the mode is c, it accesses the checked heap/function store; otherwise, it accesses the unchecked one.
+In CORECHKCBOX, we create a new def- erence data-structure on top of the existing * x operation (in LLVM): *(m, x).
+If the mode is c, it accesses the checked heap/function store; otherwise, it accesses the unchecked one.

-This section shows how CORECHKCBOX deals with pointer modes, mode switching and function pointer com- pilations, with no loss of expressiveness; as the Checked C contains the erase of annotations in [14] and Appendix G. For the compiler formalism, we present a compilation al- gorithm that converts from CORECHKCBOX to COREC, an untyped language without metadata annotations, which represents an intermediate layer we build on LLVM for sim- plifying compilation.
+This section shows how CORECHKCBOX deals with pointer modes, mode switching and function pointer com- pilations, with no loss of expressiveness as the Checked C contains the erase of annotations in [14] and Appendix G. For the compiler formalism, we present a compilation al- gorithm that converts from CORECHKCBOX to COREC, an untyped language without metadata annotations, which represents an intermediate layer we build on LLVM for sim- plifying compilation.
 In COREC, the syntax for deference, assignment, malloc, function calls are: *(m, e), *(m, e) = e, malloc(m, ω), and (m, e)(e).
-The algorithm sheds light on how compilation can be implemented in the real Checked C compiler, while eschewing many important details (COREC has many differences with LLVM IR).
+The algorithm sheds light on how compilation can be implemented in the real Checked C compiler, while eschewing many vital details (COREC has many differences with LLVM IR).

-Compilation is defined by extending CORECHKCBOX’s typing judgment thusly:
+Compilation is defined by extending CORECHKCBOX’s typing judgment as follows:

 Γ; Θ; ρ €m e e˙ : τ